 This is something I discovered after my experiment to work out first thing every morning.
 I’ve heard SO many successful people bang on and on about how this is the BEST WAY to start your day, no question.
 After trying it, I knew it wasn’t for me.

-But having only committed to it for 28 days, I was now free to try something else.
 Twenty-eight days is a good amount of time: it’s long enough that you give something a proper shot, but not so long that you freak out about the foreverness of it.
 Calling it an ‘experiment’, not a ‘challenge’, implies that you’re doing this just to see.
 To figure out what works for you.
 There’s no pressure to stick to it after you’ve completed the set timeframe, and you’re not a failure if things don’t exactly go to plan; instead, you’ve simply learned something else about yourself.

 I highly recommend trying your own 28-day experiments if there are any areas of your life or business you want to improve.
 And, as you’re a regular human being, just like me, I suspect there are.
 Probably many.